youming16/youming16/README.md

 ## About
 Hi there!
 I am Youming, a software Developer✨🖥✨

-Software Dev undergraduate in USYD✨🏛✨
+Software Dev undergrad in USYD✨🏛✨

 Also a photographer✨📷✨